What is the ZEN Research Centre?

 - Develop a decision-support tool for optimizing local energy systems and their interaction with the larger system.

 - Create and manage a series of neighbourhood-scale living labs, which will act as innovation hubs and a testing ground for the solutions developed in the ZEN Research Centre.

 Our partners cover the entire value chain and include representatives from municipal and regional governments, property owners, developers, consultants and architects, ICT companies, contractors, energy companies, manufacturers of materials and products and governmental organisations.
-The Norwegian University of Science and Technology (NTNU) is the host and leads the Centre together with SINTEF Building and Infrastructure and SINTEF Energy.
+The Norwegian University of Science and Technology (NTNU) is the Centre’s host and leads it together with SINTEF Building and Infrastructure and SINTEF Energy.